jeffdaily/parasail/README.md

 [back to top]

-parasail supports the SSE2, SSE4.1, AVX2, and KNC (Xeon Phi) instruction sets.
+parasail supports the SSE2, SSE4.1, AVX2, KNC (Xeon Phi), and AltiVec instruction sets.
 In many cases, your compiler can compile source code for an instruction set which is not supported by your host CPU.
 The code is still compiled, however, parasail uses CPU dispatching at runtime to correctly select the appropriate implementation for the highest level of instruction set supported.
 This allows parasail to be compiled and distributed by a maintainer for the best available system while still allowing the distribution to run with a lesser CPU.

 ## Compiling and Installing

 [back to top]

 The GNU autotools-based installation is the preferred method, though the CMake build works just as well.
-Both are provided because it often makes it easier to include this as a submodule inside other projects using one or the other tool.
+Both are provided because it often makes it easier to include parasail as a submodule inside other projects using one or the other build tool.
 Every attempt has been made to make installation a smooth process.
-For example, there are no external dependencies.
+For example, there are no required external dependencies.
 However, if you still run into issues, please [file an issue](https://github.com/jeffdaily/parasail/issues/new).

 ### autotools build